-Six panel members review 18 grant applications for organizations wishing to receive funding allocated by the Prince William County Government.
+Six panel members review and score grant applications for non-profit arts organizations wishing to receive funding allocated by the Prince William County Government.

 These six individuals bring significant levels of experience to the grant review process in areas such as financial management, grant analysis, public relations and marketing, arts education, arts funding and arts performance.

 Potential Applicants: you are encouraged to invite the Grant Panel to your event(s) for a chance to gain more insight on your organization’s contribution to the greater Prince William County arts community.
 If you choose to offer this invitation, please prepare a VIP event guest list to include each panel member name, all six individuals must be included with no charge.
 In the case that a guest list is not feasible, you may instead email (6) six complimentary e-tickets to email@example.com with subject